cmu-sei/iides/notes.md

 ### Others
 - Do we need the specific lists of substances and psychological issues?
-- Is it important that we retain the numbering on the observables?
 - org-relationship vs orgRole: the vocabulatries are identical
 - how well are workplace violence and suicidal ideation handeled by this schema?
 - iron out the zero, one, or more relationships in the erd